Highly sensitive temperature sensing via quadratic optomechanical coupling: Quadratic optomechanics

 \section{Quadratic optomechanics}

 We consider a QOM system that an optical mode couples to a mechanical mode in a quadratic fashion.
 In experiments, the QOM coupling has been explored in various cavity-optomechanical systems, including membrane in the middle of Fabry-Perot cavities~\cite{ThompsonNat08,Sankey2010NatPh,Karuza2012JOP,LeeD2015NC}, nanosphere levitated in Fabry-Perot cavities~\cite{Fonseca2016PRL,Uros2019PRL,Bullier2021PRR}, cold atoms trapped in Fabry-Perot cavities~\cite{Purdy2010PRL}, double microdisk resonators~\cite{Hill2013PHD}, microdisk-nanocantilever systems~\cite{Doolin2014PRA}, microsphere-nanostring systems~\cite{Brawley2016NatCo}, paddle nanocavities~\cite{Kaviani2015Optica} and double-slotted photonic crystal cavities~\cite{ParaisoPRX15,Burgwal2023NatCo}.
-Moreover, QOM model also can be simulated in a superconducting electrical circuit~\cite{Kim2015PRA,Eichler2018PRA,Zhou2021OE,Yin2022PRA}, which leads to the possibility of achieving quadratic optomechanics in the single-photon strong-coupling regime.
+QOM model also can be simulated in a superconducting electrical circuit~\cite{Kim2015PRA,Eichler2018PRA,Zhou2021OE,Yin2022PRA}, which leads to the possibility of achieving quadratic optomechanics in the single-photon strong-coupling regime.
+In addition, a purely QOM system (i.e., no LOM coupling) can be realized by displacing the mechanical resonator at a quadratic point~\cite{dumont2022arxiv}, so that no net radiation force is applied on it (otherwise there would necessarily be LOM coupling).

+In this paper, we consider a purely QOM system for a single optical mode quadratic coupling to a mechanical resonator, by adiabatically eliminating the other optical modes for the separation of eigenfrequencies~\cite{dumont2022arxiv}.
 The optical mode is driven resonantly by an external field at a frequency $ \omega _{L}$.
 In the rotating reference frame with frequency $\omega _{L}$, the Hamiltonian of the QOM system reads

 Here $A$ and $A^{\dag }$ are the annihilation and creation operators of the optical mode with resonant frequency $\omega _{c}=\omega _{L}$; $Q$ and $P$ are the dimensionless displacement and momentum operators of the mechanical mode with frequency $\omega _{m}$; $g$ is the single-photon quadratic optomechanical coupling coefficient.
 We assume that the coupling strength of the optical driving field $\Omega$ is much stronger than the damping rates of the optical and mechanical modes ($ \gamma _{c}$ and $\gamma _{m}$). i.e., $\Omega \gg \{\gamma _{c},\:\gamma _{m}\}$.